Aliskiren (a-lis-KYE-ren), Valsartan (val-SAR-tan)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to aliskiren or valsartan.
-Do not use this medicine if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to aliskiren or valsartan, or if you are pregnant.
+Do not use this medicine if you have diabetes.

 How to Use This Medicine